work-design/rails_audit/README.md

 # TheAudit

-Unlike [audited](https://github.com/collectiveidea/audited) and [paper_trail](https://github.com/airblade/paper_trail) etc. These model audit tools used model callbacks to record every changes.
+Unlike [audited](https://github.com/collectiveidea/audited) and [paper_trail](https://github.com/airblade/paper_trail) etc. These model audit tools use model callbacks to record every changes.

 `the_audit` record ActiveRecord Model changes in Controllers, it will record context with model changes: